archesproject/arches-docs/docs/administering/resource-instance-lifecycles.rst

 State Transitions
 ~~~~~~~~~~~~~~~~~

-State transitions are managed through the ``ResourceInstance`` model:
+State transitions are managed through the ``Resource`` proxy model (see :ref:`Arches Use of the Django ORM` for more details).
+The transitions can be triggered programmatically using the Django ORM:

 .. code-block:: python